anushamanohar/CS5100/README.md

 The plot below demonstrates a 100% success rate achieved using this hybrid RL approach, highlighting its effectiveness.

 ![Success Rate Plot](optimized_test_results.png)

+## Future Enhancements

+- Improve object variety and difficulty
+- Transfer to real robotic hardware
+- Implement more complex manipulation tasks
+- Optimize for speed and efficiency
+- Improve the CNN architecture for better visual processing
+- Extend the current Hybrid RL model to do the drop sequence along with the existing grasp sequence as well

+## Contributors

+1. Shruti Pasumarti
+2. Anusha Manohar
+3. Spencer Karofsky
+4. Hemanth Sai Madadapu